Summertime Ball: 2017

-The Capital Summertime Ball with Vodafone returned to Wembley Stadium on Saturday 10 June 2017 with the event being announced on Friday 28 April 2017 by Roman Kemp and Vick Hope via Capital Breakfast.
+The Capital Summertime Ball with Vodafone returned to Wembley Stadium on Saturday 10 June 2017 with the event being announced on Friday 28 April 2017 by Roman Kemp and Vick Hope via London's Capital Breakfast show.
 They announced 7 acts per-day from Monday 7 May until Wednesday 9 May and the headlining act was announced on Thursday 10 May with tickets going on sale the same day and selling out in 30 minutes.
 Maroon 5 pulled out of the event and were replaced by Liam Payne and Sigala on Thursday 8 June.
 Bruno Mars and Little Mix headlined the event with Shawn Mendes and Niall Horan as supporting headliners.

 Capital FM produced three programs dedicated to this event: on 10 June 2017, it broadcast live backstage from 6 am to 3 pm with Rob Howard, Will Cozens and Jimmy Hill, then live coverage from Wembley from 3 pm to 11 pm by three presenters in order: Ant Payne, Vick Hope and The Bassman, and finally JJ ran an "Afterparty" edition until 2 am at night; on the next day, JJ reviewed every best moment from the event on his slot 7–10 pm.
 After this, the network moved back to normal programming.
 Highlights of the event were aired on Capital TV from 7:00 pm to 10:30 pm on the day of the ball.
 This was the final performance of Dua Lipa and Sean Paul together with their song No Lie.